Battle of Mons Graupius: Battle

+Tacitus describes the battle and gives the numbers of combatants in chapters 29–35 of Agricola.
 According to Tacitus, 8,000 allied auxiliary infantry formed the centre, while 3,000 cavalry were on the flanks, with the Roman legionaries as a reserve in front of their camp.
 Estimates for the size of the Roman army range from 17,000 to 30,000; although Tacitus says that 11,000 auxiliaries were engaged, along with a further four squadrons of cavalry, the number of legionaries in reserve is uncertain.
 The Caledonian army, which Tacitus claims was led by Calgacus (but only mentions him as giving a speech, probably fictitious), was said to be over 30,000 strong.
 It was stationed mostly on higher ground; its front ranks were on the level ground, but the other ranks rose in tiers, up the slope of the hill in a horseshoe formation.
 The Caledonian chariotry charged about on the level plain between the two armies.

 After a brief exchange of missiles, Agricola ordered auxiliaries to launch a frontal attack on the enemy.
 These were based around four cohorts of Batavians and two cohorts of Tungri swordsmen.
 The Caledonians were cut down and trampled on the lower slopes of the hill.
 Those at the top attempted an outflanking movement but were themselves outflanked by Roman cavalry.
 The Caledonians were then comprehensively routed and fled for the shelter of nearby woodland, but were relentlessly pursued by well-organised Roman units.

 It is said that the Roman Legions took no part in the battle, being held in reserve throughout.
 According to Tacitus, 10,000 Caledonian people died at a cost of only 360 auxiliary troops.
 20,000 Caledonians retreated into the woods, where they fared considerably better against pursuing forces.
 Roman scouts were unable to locate the remaining Caledonian forces the next morning.

-In a personal version of the battle recounted by Hector Boece (1465–1536), he was not a contemporary historian, and the Caledonians, of course, had left no written sources of their own.
-It was a hard and closely fought battle, in which:
+In a conjectural description of the battle by Hector Boece (1465–1536), it was a hard and closely fought battle in which:

 The Roman army would have been destroyed... had not a cohort of Germans come to the rescue, enlisted and transported to Britain by command of Caesar...
 The struggle that followed was atrocious, with the confederates fighting with far more violence than martial skill.
 Then Agricola sent in a cohort previously held in reserve, which he had been saving for sudden emergencies, to confront these fierce fighters.
 But the confederates, remaining in the battle-line with indescribable stubbornness, could not be budged.
 A sad, wretched spectacle ensued, with the confederate wounded falling on top of their dead comrades.
 Some voluntarily exposed themselves to their executioners, and others escaped their enemy only to commit suicide.
 Everywhere you could see human limbs, weapons, bodies, and blood-soaked earth.
 The battle continued in this manner until night deprived the combatants of their ability to see.
 Then the signal for retreat was sounded, and both sides retired.